ramar-work/ztable/README.md

 - Add an integer value.
 Return value can be discarded.

 `zhType lt_addtextkey(t, v)`
 - Add an zero-terminated string key.
-Strings added in this manner are duplicated by zhasher.
+Strings added in this manner are duplicated by ztable.

 `zhType lt_addtextvalue(t, v)`
 - Add an zero-terminated string value.
-Strings added in this manner are duplicated by zhasher.
+Strings added in this manner are duplicated by ztable.

 `zhType lt_addblobvalue(t, vblob, vlen)`
 - Add a BLOB value where vblob is an unsigned char * and vlen is its length.
 Return value can be discarded.